 What to Do if Your Workers’ Compensation Claim Is Denied in Augusta

-The first thing you should do if your workers’ compensation claim is denied in Augusta is to reach out to an attorney for help.
+If your workers’ compensation claim is denied in Augusta, you should first reach out to an attorney for help.
 Your lawyer can then analyze your initial application for workers’ compensation benefits and the denial you received from the insurance company to determine how to best approach your case.

 Generally, we may be able to work with the insurance company by providing additional medical records or supporting documentation to get your denial overturned.
-However, if the insurance company remains rigid in its decision to deny your claim, we may need to file a notice of claim by submitting Form WC-14 with the Georgia State Board of Workers’ Compensation.
+However, suppose the insurance company remains rigid in its decision to deny your claim.
+In that case, we may need to file a notice of claim by submitting Form WC-14 with the Georgia State Board of Workers’ Compensation.

 Get Help from an Augusta Workers’ Compensation Attorney